trainart/linux3/3-0-0-SSH-Revisited.md

 done
 ```

-Now if you try to login again at trainer system, you should only get one command `mc` running anf after exiting it you will be logged out.
+Now if you try to login again at trainer system, you should only get one command `htop` running anf after exiting it you will be logged out.

 #### PRACTICE